October 18, 2022

 But the most persuasive messengers on key industry issues aren’t actually in DC.
 They’re back home in the states and districts where members-elect have just spent months on the campaign trail.

 The backgrounds of freshman policymakers, before they ran for office, tell you a lot about who influences them back home.
 Most elected officials, prior to politics, had a career.
 They were farmers, lawyers, or doctors.
 Many are parents and have kids.
 About one in five lawmakers in Congress served or still serves in the U.S. Armed Forces.
 In the current Congress, 75 lawmakers were small business owners.
-In fact, 40 percent% of them cite business experience prior to running for office.
+In fact, 40 percent of them cite business experience prior to running for office.

 Between the two political parties, we also see certain trends in the careers lawmakers held before Congress.
 Many Republicans have prior experience in medicine, real estate, and farming.
 For Democratic lawmakers, previous fields often include teaching, non-profits, and unions.

-It’s no surprise, then, that the professions and life experiences of lawmakers before they arrive in Washington often correlate with what committees they land on, the policy issues they take interest in, the legislation they sponsor – and, ultimately, how they vote.
+It’s no surprise, then, that the professions and life experiences of lawmakers before they arrive in Washington often correlate with what committees they land on, the policy issues they take an interest in, the legislation they sponsor – and, ultimately, how they vote.

 This creates an opening for any industry looking to engage Congress.
 Historically, early engagement with freshman policymakers delivers long-term industry allies in positions of influence on Capitol Hill.
-Even after a couple years in Congress, policymakers can move into leadership positions and receive coveted committee assignments.
+Even after a couple of years in Congress, policymakers can move into leadership positions and receive coveted committee assignments.

 The most successful corporate public affairs strategies embrace the opportunity to make policymakers champions of a cause.
 Every policymaker is motivated by voters who reflect their home district, who reflect their political values, and who carry a persuasive story that lawmakers can relate to.